-EDU 670 Action Research
+EDU 670 - Action Research 3 credit hours

 This course is designed to introduce students to action research, a qualitative approach to research.
 Students will develop an understanding of the research statistical foundations, and design, analysis, and evaluation of an action research project.
 Students will engage in an action research project on a topic that is appropriate to their discipline.